theticketfairy/tf-checkout-react-native/README.md

 After opening and URL with the corresponding schema, use this component to let the user reset its password.

+### Exported functions

+- setConfig: Sets config for the library

+- refreshAccessToken: Let refresh the expired access token.

 # Component styling
 ### Button
 ```ts